smidazai/scan_functional/supplementary.md

 ## 2.3 Results

-We used a server with 94 cores and launched on each core a unique parameter set shift/probabilistic model/value of $c$.
-The computation time was around 7 days.
-We repeated the following procedure on each
+We utilized a server with 94 cores, launching a unique parameter set for each core, comprising the shift, probabilistic model, and value of
-core:
+$\alpha$.
+The computation time was approximately 7 days.
+We repeated the following procedure on each core:

 ``` r
 parms_df <- rbind(